 — The GEO Group, 2017 Annual Report (10-K)

-Finally, as publicly-traded companies, The GEO Group and CoreCivic are also dependent on their institutional investors, which make up over 90% and 80%, respectively, of their investor base.
+Finally, as publicly-traded companies, the GEO Group and CoreCivic are also dependent on their institutional investors, which make up over 90% and 80%, respectively, of their investor base.

 Source: Morningstar, as of June 25, 2018